A 1-day virtual course offered on:

 Process for pursuing ongoing educational opportunities in IBD

-This 1-day course will be offered on two consecutive days and will be offered to first-year gastroenterology fellows nationally on a first-come, first-served basis, via invitation to their fellowship program directors.
-A total of 120 fellows will be registered for the course (60 individual fellows per day).
+This 1-day course will be offered to first-year gastroenterology fellows nationally on a first-come, first-served basis, via invitation to their fellowship program directors.
+A total of 120 fellows will be registered for the course.

 The target audience is first-year gastroenterology fellows across the United States, who are referred by their fellowship program directors to register for this course.
-A total of 120 individual fellows will be registered for the course (60 per day).
+A total of 120 individual fellows will be registered for the course.

 The objectives of this course include: